bmeurant/technical-docs/software-architecture/system-design-fundamentals/cap.md

 *   **E**lse (during normal operation), a system must choose between **L**atency and **C**onsistency.

 The "Else" part is critical: even without a partition, a system often has to trade lower latency for weaker consistency.
 For example, to achieve strong consistency, a write operation may need to be replicated to multiple nodes and confirmed before returning a success message, which increases latency.
 An eventually consistent system can respond faster (lower latency) by writing to a single node and replicating in the background.

+> [!NOTE]
+> PACELC is the "grown-up" version of CAP.
+Use CAP for high-level interviews, but use PACELC for real-world architectural decisions where latency beats consistency 99% of the time (e.g., Amazon Shopping Cart).

 ## **Resources & Links**